What is Tire Rotation?

 When Should You Rotate Tires?

 Tire rotation is an essential part of regular vehicle maintenance, and it’s recommended to rotate your tires at specific intervals to ensure even tread wear and maximize the lifespan of your tires.
+The general guideline is to rotate your tires every 5,000 to 8,000 miles or every six months, whichever comes first.

 However, the frequency of tire rotation can vary depending on several factors: